rBrenick/open-maya-file-in-blender/README.md

 # Open Maya File In Blender

+<h2>NOTE BEFORE USING</h2>
+Would not recommend using this for anything important.
+Opening the file in Maya and exporting an .fbx will result in 1000x more information being preserved.

 <h2>How to install</h2>

 Grab [a zip file from the releases](https://github.com/rBrenick/open-maya-file-in-blender/releases/download/0.00.01/open_maya_file_in_blender_0-00-01.zip), and install it as an Addon in Blender preferences.